 and You healed me.

-You gave me back my life, so I wouldn't go down into the pit.
+You gave me back my life so I wouldn't fall into the pit.

 sing hymns of praise, remembering his holiness.

 At dusk, my crying comes to stay overnight;

 In my happiness, I said,

 loving-kindness, Lord, you have made me more stable than the high mountains;

 but if you hide your face, I am disturbed.

 and beg the Lord's mercy.